Family Lawyers in Sherwood Park

-Queck’s family law team understands that one of your primary concerns is to protect your financial position and future security.
+The family lawyers at Queck & Associates understands that one of your primary concerns is to protect your financial position and future security.
 We are able to help you draft creative and fair agreements concerning family property, and take into account your unique circumstances.
 We are ready to answer your questions, and prepare you as you move forward.
 Find out more about family property division by arranging a consultation with one of our family lawyers.

 The law in Alberta distinguishes between rights for married couples and the rights of cohabiting/common-law couples.
-Whether you are married or cohabiting, Queck Law Group has the requisite legal knowledge to advise you of your rights.
-If you have more questions or would like to find out more, arrange a consultation with one of our family lawyers.
+Whether you are married or cohabiting, Queck & Associates has the requisite legal knowledge to advise you of your rights.
+If you have more questions or would like to find out more, contact our office for a consultation with one of our family lawyers.

-- The main reason couples enter into a Prenuptial Agreement is to give themselves a level of certainty on how property is to be dealt with if the marriage terminates;
+- The main reason couples enter into a Prenuptial or Cohabitation Agreement is to give themselves a level of certainty on how property is to be dealt with if the marriage or common-law relationship terminates.

-- A Prenuptial Agreement can also deal with issues relating to spousal support (or alimony).
+- Prenuptial or Cohabitation Agreements can also deal with issues relating to partner or spousal support (sometimes referred to as alimony).

-- Some couples may also include in a Prenuptial Agreement such things as how finances are to be dealt with during the marriage etc.
+- Some couples may also include in a Prenuptial or Cohabitation Agreement such things as how finances are to be dealt with during the relationship/marriage.

-Separation Agreements are formal, legal documents setting out final or temporary (interim) agreement by the parties pertaining to all legal issues arising from their separation, these include:
+Separation Agreements are formal, legal documents that Queck and Associates can draft for you setting out final or temporary (interim) agreement by the parties pertaining to all legal issues arising from their separation, these include: